Australian Wildlife Conservancy 2019 Ecology & Conservation Internships - NOW CLOSED

 * Hosting visitor programs at our sanctuaries for the purpose of education and promoting awareness of the plight of Australia's wildlife.

-AWC offers opportunities for promising graduate students to gain valuable field experience in conservation education and community engagement via its Internship Program.
-Currently AWC have two three month internships available, each with an exciting program designed to introduce graduates with an interest in conservation education, environmental interpretations, and community engagement to a variety of sanctuaries with a host of different ecosystems, flora and fauna, field techniques and conservation issues.
+AWC offers opportunities for promising graduate students to gain valuable field experience in conservation research via its Internship Program.
+In 2019, AWC will offer a total of eleven internships, of 4.5 – 6 months duration, across its network of sanctuaries.
+Each internship has been designed to provide an exciting training program.
+The program is designed to introduce conservation biologists to a variety of sanctuaries with a host of different ecosystems, flora and fauna, field techniques, and conservation issues.
 The internships provide a modest living stipend for the duration of the program, plus travel assistance.
-Yookamurra interns will spend three months based at Yookamurra Wildlife Sanctuary in South Australia, and depending on the opportunities available could participate in other interpretation programs throughout the AWC south-east region.

 Basic self-contained single accommodation is available on site at each sanctuary location.